Null

 Cyber Insurance Coverage for Healthcare Organizations

 Cyber insurance is the most effective mechanism available for businesses to cover financial losses due to a cyber incident.
-However, with an uptick in the severity of losses and a lack of historical data for pricing, cyber insurance carriers have started making significant changes in their underwriting practices to manage their increased exposure.
+However, with an uptick in the severity of losses and a lack of historical data for pricing, cyber insurance carriers have started making significant changes to their underwriting practices to manage their increased exposure.
 Such changes include pursuing rate increases of up to 50% per year, doubling and tripling deductibles and retentions, reducing policy limits, using sublimits or coinsurance to manage ransomware exposure, and narrowing and tightening coverage wordings.
-Carriers are also becoming increasingly disciplined in the risk selection process, requiring a greater amount of data from applicants and scrutinizing applicants' data protection controls and compliance with regulatory requirements.
-Supplemental applications that address ransomware risks specifically are also becoming more common.
-Carriers are increasingly relying on security scans and attack surface monitoring to gain a better understanding of the organization's cybersecurity vulnerabilities.
-Some carriers also have nonrenewed policies, where the organization cannot show that multifactor authentication has been implemented across the organization.

 Conclusion

-Healthcare organizations face growing and evolving cyber risks that threaten not only their bottom line and reputation but also critical services and patients' health and safety.
-There is no indication that these risks will abate at any time in the foreseeable future.
-Just as the best defense is a good offense, healthcare organizations should invest in cybersecurity, such as endpoint monitoring and detection and segregated and segmented offline encrypted backups, to reduce the average time to identify and respond to a breach and the potential cost of a breach.
-Employee training, particularly in relation to avoiding phishing emails, can be very effective in reducing the risk of a ransomware attack and protecting PHI.
-Moreover, the forthcoming cybersecurity framework outlined in the December 2023 HHS concept paper will help inform the healthcare sector on where to focus organizational efforts and resources for high-impact results.
-Finally, cyber insurance, though it may be more costly and difficult to acquire than in previous years, is still an effective mechanism to manage an organization's cyber risk exposure and help an organization respond more quickly and effectively to a data breach.
+Just as the best defense is a good offense, healthcare organizations should invest in cybersecurity, such as endpoint monitoring and detection, as well as in segregated and segmented offline encrypted backups to reduce the average time to identify and respond to a breach and the potential cost of a breach.
+Employee training, particularly in relation to avoiding phishing emails, can be very effective in reducing the risk of a ransomware attack and also in protecting PHI.
+The cybersecurity framework outlined in the December 2023 HHS concept paper will help inform the healthcare sector on where to focus organizational efforts and resources for high-impact results.

 Authors